moggieuk/Happy-Hare/doc/hardware_config.md

 > [!IMPORTANT]
 > If equipped with a toolhead sensor, endstops for gear stepper and extruder stepper will automatically be created with the name `mmu_toolhead`

+### Endstop on the Extruder!
+Happy Hare will automatically enhance Klipper to provide endstop(s) on the extruder stepper.
+While this might not seem it has value, it can be used sense pressure on the filament (like hitting the nozzle when loading).
+Unless you have a sophisticated load cell attached to your nozzle the most likely configuration would be to define a TMC stallguard endstop.
+You can do this bay adding `endstop_pin` to the extruder definition -- don't worry it won't confuse Klipper!

 Ok, so you can define lots of endstops.
 Why? and what next...
 Let's discuss syncing and homing moves first and then bring it all together with an example.

 ### Stepper syncing
-Any stepper defined with `[manual_extruder_stepper]` not only inherits multiple endstops but also can act as both an extruder stepper or a manual stepper.
-This dual personality allows its motion queue to be synced with other extruder steppers or, but manipulated manually in the same way as a Klipper manual\_stepper can be.
+The MMU gear stepper(s) defined by Happy Hare not only enables multiple endstops but also can act as a filament driver (gear) stepper an extruder stepper.
+This dual personality allows its motion queue to be synced with other extruder steppers or, but manipulated manually as a separately controlled stepper.

 Happy have provides two test moves commands `MMU_TEST_MOVE`, `MMU_TEST_HOMING_MOVE` (and two similar commands designed for embedded gcode use).
 For example:

 > MMU_TEST_MOVE MOVE=100 SPEED=10 MOTOR="gear+extruder"

 This will advance both the MMU gear and extruder steppers in sync but +100mm at 10mm/s.
-If only only `MOTOR` was specified the move would obviously not be synchronized.
+If only only `gear` was specified the move would obviously not be synchronized.
 Note that the difference between "gear+extruder" and "extruder+gear" is which motors position is driving the movement and in the case of a homing move, which endstop.

 ### Homing moves
 Similarly it is possible to specify a homing move: